Naughty, Naughty! (1918 film): Plot

-As described in a film magazine, Roberta Miller (Bennett) returns to Lilyville, Kansas, after spending one season in New York City and finds things dull.
+As described in a film magazine, Roberta Miller returns to Lilyville, Kansas, after spending one season in New York City and finds things dull.
 Her many trunks, bulldog, and much finery cause the gossips' tongues to wag and she finally brings down the wrath of the church-going populous when she presents a "Symphony of Spring" at a bazaar in the town hall that consists of a nature dance with music and little clothing.
 The town is divided on the question of dancing thereafter and she proceeds to convert the "antis" by luring an innocent young woman to a nearby town's dance hall, intending to leave her there while informing the church people.
 However, at the dance hall she discovers a church trustee and changes her plan.
-On the recommendation of the trustee and the editor of the local paper, Matthew Sampson (Rodney), the church votes to have dancing to save the young people from temptation.
+On the recommendation of the trustee and the editor of the local paper, Matthew Sampson, the church votes to have dancing to save the young people from temptation.
 Roberta, out of gratitude, agrees to marry the newspaper editor.